Autodesk/revit-ifc/README.md

 - 2023
 - ... *(will expand as more versions are released)*

-In addition to Label, please indicate at beginning of Issue text the exact incremental versions of Revit (e.g. 2022.1) and open source IFC tool (e.g. 22.3.0.0)
+In addition to Label, please indicate at beginning of Issue text the exact incremental versions of Revit (e.g. 2022.1) and open source IFC Addin (e.g. 22.3.0.0)

 **Issue Status** (set by Autodesk Developers)
 - Rejected
 - In Progress (a formal bug has been filed internally.
 No formal commitment on when/how)
-- Cannot Duplicate
+- Cannot Reproduce (unable to reproduce the error on our side)
-- Duplicate
+- Duplicate (will try to link to similar Issues)
 - Fixed
 - Triage (initial state of labeling and determining priority)